florimondmanca/asgi-caches/README.md

 See [RFC7234](https://tools.ietf.org/html/rfc7234.html) (Caching) for more information, and the [HTTP Cache Directive Registry](https://www.iana.org/assignments/http-cache-directives/http-cache-directives.xhtml) for the list of valid cache directives (note not all apply to responses).

+## Credits

+Due credit goes to the Django developers and maintainers, as a lot of the API and implementation was directly inspired by the [Django cache framework](https://docs.djangoproject.com/en/2.2/topics/cache/).

 ## License

 MIT